 3. Schedule your posts ahead of time

 Scheduling your posts ahead of time will make it easier to focus on the other important tasks that you have to accomplish throughout the week.
 It will save you more time if you group your posts and schedule them beforehand, so you don’t have to worry about posting individually every single day.

 Not only will scheduling your posts save you some time, it will also space out all of your content on different social media platforms.
-You don’t want to post too little or too much.
-Scheduling your posts will allow you to see the best times for posting on different platforms.
+You don’t want to post too little or too much, and scheduling your posts will allow you to see the best times for posting on different platforms.

 Some social media platforms have tools for scheduling out posts, but it’s much easier with an all-in-one tool like HubSpot or Hootsuite.
 These tools let you schedule posts to all your platforms in one location, so you won’t have to switch between platforms!

 Part of the job as a social media manager is to know the latest trends.
 Your social media platforms will flourish and grow if you keep up with the most valuable trends.
-Social media is constantly changing, and you have to figure out the best places to go to get updated on the most recent news and trends.
+Social media is constantly changing, which means that social media management tips are always changing as well.
+This is why you'll want to find some reliable places to go to get updated on all the most recent news and trends.

 Subscribe to some industry related blogs that will consistently post news on updates to social media for your industry.
 The trends can change overnight, so you want to have tools available for your social media team that will keep them updated.